EMPOWERING WOMEN IN

 The EWOC Chapters established a symposium series.
 The goal of these symposia is to provide a space and create a venue where graduate students/postdoc can present their research and gain feedback and where academic/industry professionals can offer informal mentoring.

-Click here to see overview slides from the symposia.
+Click here to see overview slides from previous symposia.

 Check out the chapter page to learn more about the EWOC chapters and how to connect with them.